gjavier21/mockmind-method/docs/reflections/2025-07_OriginOfMockMind.md

 ## 🧭 Key Moments

-- **2021** — Earned a HAM radio technician license: a metaphorical beginning in signal awareness.
 - **Pandemic years** — Saw cognitive deterioration in how AI replaced human discernment.
 - **December 2024** — Resolved that something must be built to **recover modular cognition**.
 - **February 2025** — Conceived the blueprint to automate human processing *with integrity* — birthing **MockMind**.